Why I Call Myself a Witch (and why you might want to too).

 But this is not the kind of reverence that places the object of veneration upon a holy pedestal, untouchable, uncritiquable, unchangeable.
 No. This is the kind of reverence that invites beautiful questioning.
 A reverence that understands that the mutability and changeability in the thing that is revered is its greatest strength.
 A reverence that knows this energy is for everyone to experience and embody.

 The divine feminine is not all-powerful (though it is raw generative power at its core).
 It is a knowing that there is no force, no structure, no deity, no thing that is all-powerful.
-There is only the interplay and complex interconnectedness of a multitude of powers at work in the world.
+There is only the interplay and complex entanglement of a multitude of powers at work in the world.
 The only “thing” that could be considered all-powerful is the delicate and ever-shifting balance between these myriad energies that shape our world and ourselves.

 So why witchcraft from the woman who speaks primarily about rest?

-The divine feminine understands intimately the need for rest, for cultivation, and for tender nurturing in between the harvests.
-The need for the community to care for each other and the earth.
-It is needed to temper the energies of The Patriarchy that would leave us in a state of perpetual harvest until our world and ourselves crumpled in barren and exhausted depletion.
-Many of us have crumpled already and the world is on the brink (or already crumbling).
+Many of us have crumpled already and the world and the structures we’ve known our whole lives are crumbling too.
 This energy of perpetual harvest does not belong to the divine masculine.
-Yes, there is the energy of harvest in the masculine, but in its divine expression, it knows to walk in balance with the divine feminine.
-It knows to soften and surrender to her wisdom when appropriate.
+Yes, there is the energy of harvest in the masculine, but in its divine expression, it knows how to walk in balance with the divine feminine.
+It knows how to soften and surrender to her wisdom when appropriate.
 It is The Patriarchy that ignores any power outside of itself and wounds all who come into contact with it (every last one all of us).

 THIS is why witchcraft for myself.